 Nanang Sujana is an award winning documentary filmmaker whose work has involved directing, filming and editing a variety of films such as environmental, indigenous peoples, social and human rights.
-His footage has been used in news features and for programming on National Geographic, The Guardian, HBO, PBS and other major broadcasters.
+He has been work for news features and programming on BBC Natural History, National Geographic, The Guardian, HBO, PBS, Al Jazeera, Stern TV and other major broadcasters.
 Currently he actively engages with Indonesia Nature Film Society (INFIS) as a board and principal filmmaker.

 Born in October 14th 1980, Nanang originally from forest people (Rejang) tribe in Bengkulu, Sumatra.
 Start his filmmaking carrier after finishing his Marine Biology degree in Bogor Agricultural University in 2003.
 Under Telapak (Environmental NGO’s) in Bogor, West Java, he and 6 other filmmakers established Gekko Studio.
 With the main goal is keep produce film for change, to save Indonesian environment and social justice.